I wanted to share with you a member that we recently worked with on why they were not losing weight BUT seeming to gain weight… even on 900 calories.

-She lost 9lbs in 3 weeks; went from 192 (at that time) to 183.
-She was noticeably less inflamed; skin looked thinner, cheeks smaller, stomach flatter.
-This mainly was junk weight of water, waste, inflammation, but some could have been fat; regardless, that junk weight still needed to come off.
+She lost 9lbs in 3 weeks.
+Went from 192 (at that time) to 183.
+She was noticeably less inflamed; her skin looked thinner, her cheeks smaller, her stomach flatter.
+This mainly was junk weight of water, waste, and inflammation, but some could have been fat; regardless, that junk weight still needed to come off.

 This created so much momentum for her that she adopted this new way of eating as her new normal after a few months and dropped 31lbs in 5 months.

 Side note: Something interesting happened.
 After three weeks, we told her she could have a cheat meal, and she went to her usual Mexican restaurant and had her usual meal.
 The next day she woke up sick, and the scale went up by 4lbs to 187.
 I told her that was to be expected due to the massive intake of food AND the kind of food her body wasn’t used to consuming anymore; it was NOT fat but water, waste, and inflammation.
 Afterward, she said it was not worth it to eat that, and instead, she makes much better decisions when she goes out to eat.